How To Choose A Boat Stove

 Choosing the right stove for your boat is particularly important if you live aboard but how do you know which cooker is right for you?
 This guide will help you make the right choice.
+I have lived full time on my own boat for many years so I speak from experience about what is important and what Isn't so much.
+Now let's get you the right cooker.

 Anything metal on a boat rusts unless it's made of brass, stainless steel, aluminum or some other salt resistant material.
 Alternatively, I have had success with using some rust proofing sprays but would not recommend this on a stove because I suspect that the heat would destroy the rust-proofing and it might produce some hazardous gasses.
 I do have cast iron pots that I keep from rusting by 'seasoning' them with oil.